CSC3170-2022Fall/project-vanward/source/README.md

 Result Display

-    When you run the program db61b.db61b.main, you can just type the .txt files contents of testing folder in the terminal.
+    When you run the program db61b.Main, you can just type the .txt files contents of testing folder in the terminal.
     The table result will be showed in two places: terminal and pop-up windows.

 db61b:                   A subdirectory containing db61b programs and WCG pictures

-    db61b                   A subdirectory containing skeletons for the db61b package:
     Main.java             The main program---entry point to the db61b system.
     Database.java         Abstraction for an entire collection of tables.
     Table.java            Abstraction for one table.
     Row.java              Abstraction for one row of a table.
     WCG_picture             A subdirectory containing flag-pictures of participating countries in the World Cup Used for our presentation.

 testing:                 Subdirectory holding files for integration testing: